-15.17.4.4.
+15.25.4.4.
 Restarting and Removing a VPN Connection

 - 1. Log in to the CloudStack UI as an administrator or end user.

-- $\label{eq:2.1} \mbox{ In the left navigation, choose Network.}$
+- 2. In the left navigation, choose Network.

 - 3. In the Select view, select VPC.

-- All the VPCs that you have created for the account is listed in the page.
+All the VPCs that you have created for the account is listed in the page.

-- Click the Configure button of the VPC to which you want to deploy the VMs.
+4. Click the Configure button of the VPC to which you want to deploy the VMs.

 The VPC page is displayed where all the tiers you created are listed in a diagram.

-- 5. Click the Settings icon.
+5. Click the Settings icon.

-- The following options are displayed.
+- Internal LB

-- IP Addresses
+- ▶ Public LB IP

+- Static NAT

+- Virtual Machines

-- Gateways
+- Private Gateways

+- Public IP Addresses

-- Site-to-Site VPN
+- Site-to-Site VPNs

-- Network ASLs
+- Network ACL Lists

 - 6. Select Site-to-Site VPN.